-Today our Prime Minister, David Cameron, proclaimed that Britain is a Christian country, and that the Anglican church should spearhead a revival of Christian morality.
-These statements are brave and almost unprecedented from a PM in living memory.
+One of our Prime Ministers, in recent years, proclaimed that Britain is a Christian country, and that the Anglican church should spearhead a revival of Christian morality.
+The statements were brave and almost unprecedented from a PM in living memory.

-While many Christians are celebrating his bravery some are already engaging in friendly fire, picking holes in his “brand” of Christianity and questioning his sincerity.
+While many Christians were celebrating his bravery, some immediately engaged in friendly fire, picking holes in his “brand” of Christianity and questioning his sincerity.

-1. People think Fame equals Spiritual Maturity.
-It seems that some think that because someone is famous they will automatically be a mature Christian.
-That leaders in life would naturally be leaders in Church.
-Has anyone thought that if that famous Christian came to their church, they would probably need the new believers course, or have some basic questions to learn about.
+1. People think Fame equals Spiritual Maturity, or that expertise in one area, means expertise in all areas.
+It seems that some think that because someone is famous or politically influential they will automatically be a mature Christian.
+But a leader in one area of life does not make your an expert in all areas, or theologically experienced, in Church.
+Has anyone thought that if that famous Christian came to their church, they would probably need the new believers course, or have some basic questions to learn about?
 These people are gently trying to bring their sapling faith into their sphere of influence like everyone else in a church.
 Cut them some slack theologically.

 3. People think all should “Treat their jobs like Pulpits”.
-As if Cameron’s going to give an altar call in Prime Ministers Question time!
+As if a Prime Minister is going to give an altar call in Prime Ministers Question time!
 Get real!
 Like Daniel and Joseph tried to bring God influence to their ungodly worlds through wisdom, so can every pop star, politician, celeb … but in a measured way, otherwise their influence simply ceases to exist.
 (All influence is given and earned…not imposed) Their jobs are like yours; there is protocol.

 4. Cranky Christians love bold statements, not edgy Questions.
 We love bold statements of faith, and struggle with honest questions.
 What about the gay issue, creation, single parenthood, sex outside of marriage.
 These questions would not give Jesus a sleepless night and every young Christian has the right to ask them, even publicly.
 It’s part of the journey.
 Try not to sound cranky when they’re raised!